sapegin/washingcode-book/manuscript/book.md

 const foundName = names.find(name => name.startsWith('B'));
 ```

-In both cases, I much prefer versions with array methods compared to `for` loops.
-They are shorter and we’re not bloating the code with iteration mechanics.
+In both cases, I much prefer array methods when compared to `for` loops.
+They are shorter, and we’re not bloating the code with iteration mechanics.

 ### Implied semantics of array methods